 - Self-medication using alcohol or drugs

-At The Center for Psychological Health we provide psychological screening and diagnosis for a variety of psychological and neurological disorders.
+At The Center for Family and Lifespan Development and The Center for Psychological Health we provide psychological screening and diagnosis for a variety of psychological and neurological disorders.
 If you’re suffering from the symptoms of depression, our staff will work with you to perform an evaluation and create a treatment plan that works for you.

 Most people with depression can benefit from talk therapy with a qualified therapist.
-At our clinic we provide a safe environment for you to explore your feelings free from judgement.
+At our Seattle and Federal Way clinics we provide a safe environment for you to explore your feelings free from judgement.
 Our therapists will be there to listen and counsel you through whatever challenges you are facing.
 They’ll be your ally in fighting depression.

-From the moment you enter the Center for Psychological health, you’ll have a dedicated and qualified mental health provider to work with.
+From the moment you enter The Center for Family and Lifespan Development and The Center for Psychological Health, you’ll have a dedicated and qualified mental health provider to work with.

 Is Medication Necessary for Treating Depression?